tango4567/linux/README.md

-# linux
+__Wellcome to the Linux commands collections__
-This repository is collection of multiple linux command.
+This repository is collection of multiple linux commands.